byterubpay/byterub-site/_posts/2018-09-15-logs-for-the-Community-meeting-held-on-2018-09-15.md

 **\<endogenic>** if we found a way to make it easy to purchase or exchange into byterub just for the proposal it could increase our reach considerably
 **\<vp11>** ErCiccione, I never take anything personal :D
 **\<vp11>** it's all good
-**\<endogenic>** i reached out to some of my tech networks about the noethers' proposal recently but these people probably dont have xmr laying around
+**\<endogenic>** i reached out to some of my tech networks about the noethers' proposal recently but these people probably dont have btr laying around
 **\<ErCiccione>** vp11: i meant the fact that feels like not many people supported your proposal
-**\<vp11>** endogenic, that's something we could ask binaryFate. some kind of integration with xmr.to
+**\<vp11>** endogenic, that's something we could ask binaryFate. some kind of integration with btr.to
 **\<sgp_>** look at endogenic shilling for GloBee to be added to the forum :p
 **\<parasew>** would be actually a good feature imo
 **\<vp11>** ErCiccione, oh yeah, no worries though.
 I just thought it could be a good moment since danish and arabic translations went to funding required and were funded